When to Harvest Buttercup Squash

 Buttercup squashes are traditionally stored in non-temperature-controlled and well-ventilated environments, sheltered from the cold.
 Relative humidity should be kept below 70 % to avoid the development of rot.

-In general, the conditions of conservation that allow maintaining the quality during the maximum of time are temperatures between 42 and 53 °F (6 and 12 °C) and relative humidity between 50 – 70 %.
+In general, the conditions of conservation that allow for maintaining the quality during the maximum of time are temperatures between 42 and 53 °F (6 and 12 °C) and relative humidity between 50 – 70 %.

 In the event of fruit being damaged by rot, they should be discarded quickly to prevent them from contaminating and damaging healthy ones.
 You can store the buttercup squash in this way for up to 6 months, but it is also possible to store the squash in the refrigerator or freezer.
 The University of Minnesota describes different methods of preservation for winter squash.